 Pedra de Lume is home to a small slither of sand tucked between craggy cliffs.
-There aren’t any watersports or beach huts here, so if you need to stretch your legs, head up to the volcano that looks over the coast.
-At its cusp is a salt-rich lake and a few mud baths you can paddle in.
+There aren’t any watersports or beach huts here, so if you need to stretch your legs, head up to the volcano that overlooks the coast.
+At its cusp is a salt-rich lake and a few mud baths that you can paddle in.

 The Sal Indoor Market, in Santa Maria, is your best bet for picking up souvenirs at bargain prices.
 Work your way around the al fresco tables and you can haggle for the likes of beaded jewellery, traditional clothes and fresh local produce.

-The shops in Sal are painted in rainbow brights and, when you step inside, you’ll find the shelves filled with handmade crafts that are just as colourful.
+The shops in Sal are multi-coloured and, when you step inside, you’ll find shelves filled with handmade crafts that are just as colourful.
 The best selection lies within Santa Maria’s Centro de Artesanato.
-Here, you can get your hands on everything from wooden statues and traditional instruments to works of art made from sand.
+Here, you can get your hands on everything from wooden statues and traditional instruments, to works of art made from sand.
 Most of the buys are made onsite by local craftsmen.

 The Santa Maria beachfront is great for night-time wanders.
 The restaurants here serve fresh fish stews metres from the Atlantic Ocean, and the bars specialise in chill-out music and multi-page cocktail menus.
 Saturday nights tend to see live musicians performing the local morna music – a mix of Portuguese and Brazilian beats.